-Written by Ryan on Friday the 16th of June 2017.
+Written by Active Minds on Friday the 16th of June 2017.

 When the summer heat starts to rise, most of us try everything we can to keep as cool as possible, whether it’s large sunhats, plenty of ice lollies or handheld fans.
 But for people living with dementia, trying to keep cool and safe in the sun can be difficult, as they may struggle to remember what to do.
 Therefore, it’s important that loved ones or carers are aware of the dangers of excessive sun/heat exposure and can offer help to avoid dangerous situations during the summer months.

 Take a look at our summer safety tips: